 RAW vs. JPEG: Which Format Should You Use?

-The RAW vs. JPEG discussion has been ongoing among photographers.
-In this article, we explain the differences between these formats, clear up common myths, and look at a potential game-changer: compressed RAW.
+The RAW vs. JPEG debate has led to ongoing discussions among photographers.
+In this article, we will explain the differences between these formats, correct common misconceptions, and look at a potential game-changer: the compressed RAW format.

 Understanding RAW and JPEG